adityam/filter/vim-README.md

             \stopruby
     \stopitemize

-Although, the source code is easy to read, the output will not be.
-This is because, unlike regular TeX,  `\start<vimtyping>` ... `\stop<vimtyping>` environment does not ignore white space.
-So, the output is the same as
+By default, the leading whitespace is stripped so that the output is the same as

     \startitemize
     \item A hello world example in C
     \startC
     #include<stdio.h>

     int main()
     {
       printf("Hello World")
     }
     \stopC
     \item A hello world example in ruby
     \startruby
     puts "Hello World"
     \stopruby
     \stopitemize

-So, all the code snippets are indented by nine space.
-To avoid this behavior, set
+If you want to disable this, set

     \definevimtyping
         [...]
         [...
-         strip=yes,
+         strip=no,
          ...]

-The default value of `strip` is `no`.
+The default value of `strip` is ψ`yes`.

-> **NOTE**: As of `context ver: 2018.04.16`, leading spacing are automatically
-> stripped.
-This is a "feature" of the current version of ConTeXt.
-I don't
-> know how to disable it.

 Adding left margin
 ------------------